Saxamos/morlingue/README.md

 ## TODO

-- integrate uniswap pool
-- integrate gold
+- doc & migration script
+- separate kraken from staking in second graph
 - cache + refacto https://dash.plotly.com/sharing-data-between-callbacks
-- integrate all asset that were in streamlit
+- integrate all asset that were in streamlit (gold, etc.) + loan?
-- parametrize sliding window size
 - automated CI and deployment travis
 - ML model for forecasting